keu/docs/learn/airflow-kafka.md

 :::info

 A very common pattern is to directly connect an Amazon S3 bucket to your Kafka topic as a consumer.
-The ConsumeFromTopicOperator is for example helpful if you want to use Airflow features to schedule the consuming task.
-Instead of writing the messages retrieved to the Airflow logs you can write them to S3 using the [S3CreateObjectOperator](https://registry.astronomer.io/providers/amazon/modules/s3createobjectoperator).
+The ConsumeFromTopicOperator is helpful if you want to use Airflow features to schedule the consuming task.
+Instead of writing the messages retrieved to the Airflow logs, you can write them to S3 using the [S3CreateObjectOperator](https://registry.astronomer.io/providers/amazon/modules/s3createobjectoperator).

 :::

 ## Step 4: Listen for a message in the stream

-You might want to schedule a downstream task based on a specific message appearing in your Kafka topic.
+A common use case is to run a downstream task when a specific message appears in your Kafka topic.
 The AwaitKafkaMessageOperator is a deferrable operator that will listen to your Kafka topic for a message that fulfills a specific criteria.

 :::info